debrouwere/google-analytics/README.md

 `python-google-analytics` comes with a small command-line interface through the `gash` command.
 Use `--help` to find out more about how it works.

 **Warning:** the command-line interface is currently being refactored on master and might not work at all.
-Use version 0.5 or earlier if you'd like to try out the CLI.
+Use the latest version that's available through `pip` and PyPI if you'd like to try out the CLI, not the one on GitHub.

 The command-line interface currently comes with three subcommands: